jiannazzone/RetroDECK/wiki-rtd/docs/wiki_howto_faq/extract-doom-wads.md

 Sigil has the ID of `4` and is then located in the `/WADs/4/` folder.

-Within that folder there are images and also a file without an extension just called `4` That `4` file is the `SIGIL.WAD` file.
+Within that folder there are images and also a file without an extension just called `4`.
+That `4` file is the `SIGIL.WAD` file.

-All you need to do is copy the `4` file to `retrodeck/roms/doom` then rename it `SIGIL.WAD`
+All you need to do is copy the ``/WADs/4/4` file to `retrodeck/roms/doom` then rename it `SIGIL.WAD`.

 ## Extra: Windows tips